 Tusla’s Quality Regulatory Framework (QRF)

-Tusla’s Early Years Inspectorate has published a Quality and Regulatory Framework (QRF), to help childcare services to comply with the Regulations.
+Tusla’s Early Years Inspectorate has published an Early Years Quality and Regulatory Framework, to help childcare services to comply with the Regulations.
 The QRF applies to all registered childminding services and is aimed to help and support registered Early Years Services including childminders to comply with the Childcare Act 1991 (Early Years Services) Regulations 2016.It sets out the Early Years Inspectorate’s interpretation of these regulations in a transparent way and presents the scope of how the inspectorate will assess services for compliance with these regulations which, in turn, will promote the quality and safety of services provided to children.

-Pobal on behalf of the Department of Children and Youth Affairs (DCYA), conducts compliance visits with each participating childcare service who provides one or more of the National Childcare Programmes including ECCE, CCSP, CCSP(U) which are available to registered childminders.
+Pobal on behalf of the Department of Children, Equality, Disability, Integration and Youth (DCEDIY), conducts compliance visits with each participating childcare service who provides one or more of the National Childcare Programmes including ECCE, CCSP, NCS which are available to registered childminders.

 We advise services to maintain a compliance folder/file which can be made readily available to the visiting officer on arrival.
 This will ensure minimum disruption and speed up the compliance visit.
 We understand that some services file their records in other ways, but records must be available to enable the visiting officer to complete the compliance visit in a reasonable timescale.

-Carlow County Childcare Committee’ development officer are available to support Childminding services in relation to statutory regulations, Contact 059 9140244.
+Carlow County Childcare Committee are available to support Childminding services in relation to statutory regulations, Contact firstname.lastname@example.org or phone 059 9140244.